-3. Key Considerations for Landscaping of Lots in the Community Plan (Private Lot)
+3. Key Considerations for Landscaping of Lots in the Community Plan (Private Lots)

-- a) Issues that should be considered in preparing a landscape plan for a private lot include: - i) Minimising potential obstruction of solar access for neighbours (and for the thermal performance of the dwelling on the lot); - ii) Minimising Bushfire hazard and complying with legislative requirements for asset protection (fuel load and any Asset Protection Zone requirements etc.); - iii) Minimising the risk of potential infrastructure damage from invasive roots; - iv) Avoiding danger from trees likely to drop large branches; - v) Exclusion of weeds, prohibited plants and plants that might be invasive; - vi) Exclusion of plants that are potentially hazardous to health; - vii) Incorporation of Permaculture principles. - NB: Some other above issues are subject to external regulation (e.g. Bushfire requirements and noxious weed declaration); others may be guided by planning approval conditions; while other matters are subject to NEV or CMS guidelines. - b) Solar access considerations should include both Solar panels (photovoltaic and water heater panels) and winter window shading (for access to natural light and passive solar heating).
-As a general rule the height of trees should be selected and maintained so as not to impact their neighbour's solar access. - c) 3.3 Bushfire requirements are largely set by the Bushfire Attack Level (BAL) rating available from the Rural Fire Services website.
-See the following link (as at 2 Oct 2016):
+Issues that should be considered in preparing a landscape plan for a private lot include:

+- Minimising potential obstruction of solar access for neighbours (and for the thermal performance of the dwelling on the lot) - Minimising Bushfire hazard and complying with legislative requirements for asset protection (fuel load and any Asset Protection Zone requirements etc.); - Minimising the risk of potential infrastructure damage from invasive roots; - Avoiding danger from trees likely to drop large branches; - Exclusion of weeds, prohibited plants and plants that might be invasive; - Exclusion of plants that are potentially hazardous to health; - Incorporation of Permaculture principles.

+NB: Some other above issues are subject to external regulation (e.g. Bushfire requirements and noxious weed declaration); others may be guided by planning approval conditions; while other matters are subject to NEV or CMS guidelines.